Return to Index

 Before you head out for a day-long excursion in seriously cold weather, take the following steps to avoid frostbite and hypothermia.

 It is just as important to stay dry as it is to stay warm, including keeping sweat away from your skin.
-Bring extra clothes to change into if they become wet, especially from sweat.
+Ajust layers as needed and bring extra clothes to change into if they become wet, especially from sweat.

 Cover your head, face, and neck with a hat (or hood) and scarf or a balaclava.
 Since mittens are warmer, but gloves allow more use of your fingers, try wearing lightweight gloves under your mittens in case you need to use your hands.
-Keep your feet warm and dry with two pairs of socks (wool or synthetic).
+Keep your feet warm and dry with extra thick or 2 pairs of socks (wool or synthetic).

 Dehydration can contribute to hypothermia.
 Drink plenty of water and drinks with electrolytes if you will be active for a long period of time.
 Avoid drinks with alcohol and caffeine.